Death Stranding: Conan O’ Brien appears in the game, we’re not kidding

 •See All

-Discuss: Death Stranding: Conan O’Brien appears in the game and everything else we know
+Discuss: Death Stranding: PC version out in 2020, Conan O’Brien cameo and everything else we know

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.